shoober420/windows11-scripts/README.md

 If at any point during the process you get stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show

 NOTE:
-Make sure to disable any unused network adapters under Device Manager, or scripts will run very slow
+Make sure to disable any unused network adapters under Device Manager, or scripts may run very slow

 # Instructions